whypam/CppBanking-Starter/README.md

 1. Use C++17 or above.
 2. Create a class in a .cpp file.
 3. Implement a banking use case that applies the concept of encapsulation, makes use of the **private** access specifier, **Setter** and **Getter methods**.
 In the banking use case, a customer is prompted to open an account with a minimum amount of cash.
-Once the account is opened, the customer will be given options to deposit cash, withdraw cash, check balance and exit.
+Once the account is opened, the customer will be given options to deposit cash, withdraw cash, check balance and exit the banking system.
 4. For simplicity, you can assume this banking system serves 1 customer at a time.
 5. Implement **Setter methods** for opening an account, depositing cash and withdrawing cash.
 6. Implement a **Getter method** for checking account balance.